Introduction: Make a Simple Ambient Light Sensor/Night Light Paper Circuit

 Step 1: Print Your Circuit Card or Plan Alternative Layout

 Use the attached files to print the circuit card.
 One is a single image that you can print, the other is a 8.5 x 11 sheet full of them that you can cut out with scissors or a paper cutter.
+Version 2.0 is better and includes a transistor in the build and also requires a bit more copper tape.
 I recommend cardstock or thicker paper, though regular copy paper can work too.
-Each should be about 2" wide by about 4" tall.
+Version 1.0 should be about 2" wide by about 4" tall, Version 2.0 should be 2.5" wide and 4.25" tall.

-If you are wiring this up using solder and wires or breadboard, see the circuit diagram above for reference on how to assemble the circuit (I know the symbol is for a photoresistor vs phototransistor, but the program I was using didn't have a phototransistor symbol - be sure to use the components specified in the supplies step).
+If you are wiring this up using solder and wires or breadboard, see the circuit diagram above for reference on how to assemble the circuit.
+Included in the images above is a schematic for both versions.

 Time to wire this puppy up!
 Take your copper tape and cut a small section off, then tape over the gray circle where the battery will go and off to the left to where the resistor will be.
 USE CAUTION: the edges of the copper tape can be somewhat sharp, so don't run your finger along the edges or it can cut you.
 This will be the positive side of our circuit, and the positive side of the battery will be face down on this piece of the copper tape.